ros-industrial/industrial_training/gh_pages/_source/session3/ros2/3-Build-a-MoveIt-Package.md

     Make sure your editor does not change the amount of whitespace at the front of these lines.

- 1. Examine moveit_controllers.yaml, ros2_controllers.yaml, workcell.srdf, kinematics.yaml, ompl_planning.yaml
+ 1. You may wish to examine some key files in your new package:

+ * `workcell.srdf`: This file defines additional information about the workspace links and joints such as planning groups, end-effectors, virtual joints, and allowed collisions.

+ * `kinematics.yaml`: These parameters define the kinematics solver used to find joint angles for a given cartesian position.

+ * `ompl_planning.yaml`: This informs MoveIt on what planner profiles are available for our manipulator and provides some additional configuration parameters.

- 1. `moveit_controllers.yaml`: This file will configure MoveIt to use a controller for joint trajectory execution provided by `ros_control`.
+ * `moveit_controllers.yaml`: This file will configure MoveIt to use a controller for joint trajectory execution provided by `ros2_control`.

- 1. `ros2_controllers.yaml`: These parameters configure the controller nodes at startup.
+ * `ros2_controllers.yaml`: These parameters configure the ROS 2 Control nodes at startup.

- TODO: the rest

  1. Rebuild the workspace (`colcon build`) and test a launch file to see if the new package loads without errors: